harryrichman/aim-moduli-spaces/content/Open Questions.md

+---
-# A list of open problems and questions on the moduli space of curves
+title: A list of open problems and questions on the moduli space of curves
+draft: false
+tags: []
+date: 2005-05-15
+---

 This document was produced as part of the activities during the Topology and Geometry of the Moduli space of Curves workshop in March 2005; it is a component of a larger resource site at [http://www.aimath.org/WWN/modspacecurves/](http://www.aimath.org/WWN/modspacecurves/)